signalcdn/16PF/README.md

     ❌ 3 Testable questions are explored and answered
     ✅ I can cluster myself.

 I was distracted by a product idea.
 I couldn't focus on the 3 testable questions.
 What it turned into was something that can't possibly be explained in a 5 minute presentation.
 Maybe 10.
-Discussion around this will continue throughout the readme.

-**Additional Background
+**Additional Background**

 I took a Psychology Minor in school so that I could learn about people and how myself and others relate to one another.
 I have had great struggles with my identity growing up, and I still don't know how I fit into the big picture or what kind of people are actually like me.
 I've always wanted to survey people, but knew I was lacking both hard and soft skills required to create positive impacts with my work.